biocore-ntnu/epic/README.md

 efficient, multicore, and significantly much easier to install and use.

-The MIT-licensed code is available at https://github.com/endrebak/epic Please post issues, questions, docrequests or whatever is on your mind on the [epic google groups forum](https://groups.google.com/forum/#!forum/epic-chip-seq).
+The MIT-licensed code is available at https://github.com/endrebak/epic

 The [documentation](http://bioepic.readthedocs.io/en/latest/) is currently being worked on.